 DHCWSC has three active wells whose capacity is heavily influenced by nature's past and present annual rainfall.
 Increasing water production is expensive and yield is not predictable.

-The following chart illustrates our well depth data as of August 11, 2020.
+The following chart illustrates our well depth data for 2019, 2020, and 2021.

 In case of drought, temporary restrictions may be instituted to limit nonessential water use.